wmtorode/mechaffinity/README.md

 `quirkAffinities` : a list of `QuirkAffinity` objects.
 These apply only to pilots-chassis combos equiped with the defined gear that are called out by the affinity.
 Note these are additive with all other affinities.

 `taggedAffinities` : a list of `TaggedAffinity` objects.
 These will only apply to pilot-chassis combos that are called out by the affinity, when the pilot has the specificed tag.
 Note these are additive with all other affinities.

+`affinityGroups` : a list of `AffinityGroup` objects.
+These allow you to treat a group of prefabs/assembly IDs as a single ID

 `pilotQuirks` : a list of `PilotQuirk` objects.
 These will only be used if `enablePilotQuirks` is set to `true`